avalos010/stopwatch-js/README.md

-# Circular charts
+# Stopwatch JS

 Small JavaScript library that generates beautiful countdown.
 ##Demos
-you can see a live demo on the Codepen [demo](http://whyounes.github.io/circle/)
+you can see a live demo on the Codepen [demo](http://codepen.io/neostar123/full/kIsqd)
 ##Usage

 Download and include the JavaScript file in your HTML like shown below: